simonhuwiler/roccatvulcan/README.md

 ```

 ## Projects made with this library
-* `AWSD - The Rise of eSports` DataViz about eSports: https://github.com/simonhuwiler/dataviz_keyboard
+* `WASD - The Rise of eSports` DataViz about eSports: https://github.com/simonhuwiler/dataviz_keyboard
 * `FruitSalad`, a Game for a keyboard: https://github.com/simonhuwiler/fruitsalad_game

 Write me to be listed here!